Broadband in Spain: everything you need to know

 They've become the second biggest provider after Ono's acquisition.
 They offer fibre optic, ADSL, mobile phone deals, 5G and television packages.
 Owning other low-cost providers: Lowi.

 The Spanish branch of the French company.
 They offer fibre optic, ADSL, mobile phone deals and television packages.
-Owning other Intenet providers like Amena or Jazztel.
+Owning other Intenet providers like Jazztel.

 It was recently adquired by MásMóvil Group.
 Standing out for offering quality services at competitive prices.
 They offer fibre optic, ADSL, mobile phone deals and TV package.